Cocaine Addiction

 • Injection marks or “track lines” (if the drug is being injected)

-Cocaine addiction can be hard to overcome, but it is possible with the right treatment and support.
+Treating cocaine addiction can be hard to overcome, but it is possible with the right treatment and support.
+Understanding the neurobiology behind it is crucial.
 The first step towards recovery is acknowledging the problem and seeking professional help.

 There are different types of treatment options available for cocaine addiction, including: